This peach pie crumble recipe is filled with fresh diced peaches and is topped with a delicious crispy crumble. No gooey thickeners needed.

-Peaches are some of my husband's favorite so I made this peach pie crumble to take to my sister's house for dinner and we saved a piece for his brother.
+Peaches are some of my husband's favorites so I made this peach pie crumble to take to my sister's house for dinner and we saved a piece for his brother.

 My brother-in-law is a diabetic.
 It's well controlled with insulin but he does enjoy a good dessert from time to time.
 I thought this pie may be ok because I used very little extra sugar in it.

 And a little honey and brown sugar in the crumble topping.

 So there's no gooey filling in this pie.
 Just the goodness of the fruit.

 It does need to bake for quite a while so you may need to cover the edges part way through so it does not burn.